A Generalized Kernel Approach to Structured Output Learning: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate our operator-valued kernel formulation on an image reconstruction problem and an optical character recognition task.
-While the output of the first problem is numeric, the second problem has non-numerical output.
+We evaluate our operator-valued KDE formulation on three structured output prediction problems; namely, image reconstruction, optical character recognition, and face-to-face mapping.
 In the first problem, we compare our method using both covariance and conditional covariance operator-valued kernels with the KDE algorithms of~\citet{Weston-KDE-2003} and~\citet{Cortes-KDE-2005}.
-In the second problem, we only evaluate the two implementations of our KDE method.
+In the second problem, we evaluate the two implementations of our KDE method with a constrained regression version of KDE~\citep{Cortes-KDE-2007} and Max-Margin Markov Networks~(M$^3$Ns)~\citep{Taska-2003}.
+In the third problem, in addition to scalar-valued KDE, we compare them with the joint kernel map (JKM) approach of~\citet{Weston-JKM-2007}.